We're here for you

 If you’re not sure whether Daysy is right for your cycle, talk to Luna or message our team, and we’ll help you work it out.

-Some women with PCOS use Daysy successfully, especially when their cycles still have a recognisable rhythm.
+Many women with PCOS use Daysy successfully, particularly when cycles fall within the 19–40 day range.

 If your cycles are very long or unpredictable, Daysy may produce more yellow days because the algorithm needs more data to classify confidently.